-Bigg Boss’ Huccha Venkat Gives Rashmika Mandanna ‘A Last Warning’; Asks Her To Apologize To The Fans
+Bigg Boss’ Huccha Venkat Gives Rashmika Mandanna ‘A Last Warning’; Asks Her To Apologise To Fans

 "Kannada is her mother tongue.
 She hails from Coorg.
 Kodava people speak such beautiful Kannada.
 Besides my fans in Mandya, I receive a lot of love and support from Coorg.
 I know how people in Kodava community respect and value the language," he further added.

 Similar to majority of the people that were agitated with Rashmika, Huccha Venkat also pointed that she rose to fame through a Kannada film.
-Comparing her with South Indian actress Ramya, he further added that showering love upon other film industry and hating your won wouldn't take them anywhere.
+Comparing her with South Indian actress Ramya, he further added that showering love upon other film industries and hating your own wouldn't take them anywhere.

 Radhika Pandit & Yash's Baby Girl Turns 8 Months Today!
 These Pics Show Little Ayra's Transformation

 It didn't end there.
-Huccha Venkat went on to issue a last warning to Rashmika Mandanna and asked hr to apologise to all the fans, whom she has disappointed.
+Huccha Venkat went on to issue a last warning to Rashmika Mandanna and asked her to apologise to all fans, whom she has disappointed.
 However, she hasn't commented or responded to this video.